fishmingyu/optaneDemo/README.md

 In App Direct Mode, applications and operating system would distinguish that there are two types of memory available.
 When a host is configured in AppDirect, the namespace can be mainly provisioned in one of the following modes: Further information you could visit [website](https://software.intel.com/content/www/us/en/develop/articles/qsg-intro-to-provisioning-pmem.html).

-- **Filesystem-DAX (FSDAX)** is the default mode of a namespace when specifying ndctl create-namespace with no options.
-- **Device Dax (DEVDAX)** enables similar mmap(2) DAX mapping capabilities as Filesystem-DAX.
-However, instead of a block-device that can support a DAX-enabled filesystem, this mode emits a single character device file (/dev/daxX.Y).

 ### Environment setup

 According to intel's [guideline](https://software.intel.com/content/www/cn/zh/develop/articles/use-memkind-to-manage-volatile-memory-on-intel-optane-persistent-memory.html), before you can use memkind on an Intel Optane DC PMM, the persistent memory must first be provisioned into namespaces to create the logical device **/dev/pmem**.
 Please find more information about persistent namespaces and how to create them in the [ndctl user guide](https://docs.pmem.io/ndctl-users-guide).